 The Barnstable Villager service runs from the Hyannis Transportation Center to the Barnstable County Complex on Route 6A and Barnstable Harbor.
 Passengers can board the bus at any of the designated stops, or flag the driver anywhere along the route to stop.
-The Barnstable Villager makes round trips, beginning at 7:30am and ending at 6:35pm.
-Buses are scheduled to run every hour, with the complete one-way trip scheduled to take 45 minutes.
-During the Summer Months the Villager operates seven days per week.
+The Barnstable Villager makes round trips, beginning at 8:30am and ending at 6:35pm.
+Buses are scheduled to run every hour, with the complete one-way trip scheduled to take 1 hour.
+During the summer months the Villager operates seven days per week.
 Outside of the summer months service is offered Monday through Saturday.
 Service may be reduced during the winter in order to accommodate lower demand.
-The Barnstable Villager will stop at the Barnstable Municipal Airport upon request.
-Passengers riding the Villager can transfer to most other lines at the Hyannis Transportation Center as well as have an option for several express trips to Patriot's Square in Dennis in the afternoon.
+Passengers riding the Villager can transfer to most other lines at the Hyannis Transportation Center.